ScottLogic/Technology-Carbon-Standard/pages/information/saas.md

 </tr>
 </table>

-For SaaS the figure derived will depend on the balance of user types: server to server, human user and for the latter the balance of network types.
+For estimating SaaS emissions the figure derived will depend on the make up of service consumers.
 For example if the SaaS product is just being used for its APIs then only the data centre and network aspects apply and the network would be fixed wired.
-On the other hand if a SaaS product was being used from laptops or desktops and includes a web interface then the network would be fixed Wifi normally and the device data should be included with the laptop figure (unless measuring separately).
+On the other hand if a SaaS product was being used from laptops mainly and includes a web interface then it would be fair to assume fixed Wifi for the network choice and the device data should be included with the laptop figure (unless measuring separately).

 {% include linkedHeading.html heading="Alternatives - synchronous requests" level=3 %}
 The two methods above are based around data transferred (and also time spent on the device for the 1-byte model) which is fine for the network components but isn't always a fair representation of the processing time on the server.
 It may be that a number of data sources (e.g. multiple DB tables or separate services) need to be queried in order to fetch a lot of data that is then aggregated down to just a few values.
 In such a case the returned data is very small but a lot of processing is needed.

-An alternative, at least for synchronous requests would be to do an approximation around request time and provided a server or browser captures metrics then the time to each endpoint is known.
+An alternative, at least for synchronous requests would be to do an approximation around request time which will often be captured in metrics.
+There is no common methodology in the literature for this as per the 1-byte method and so the discussion below is just an example of the approach that may be taken but it is up to each organisation to ascertain the right solution and this may involve doing some experimentation (e.g. with a similar open source product to the SaaS one being use) to come to reasonable numbers and ratios.
+Nonetheless, rough approximations should allow a value in the right order of magnitude.

-The diagram below shows the makeup of a typical request:
+The diagram below shows the makeup of a typical request to a REST API:

 <img style="max-width:600px" src="/assets/images/SaaS/RequestStructure.png"/>

-The numbers here are just given as an example and there aren't published values to use as per the 1-byte model but nonetheless, rough approximations should allow a value in the right order of magnitude.

-In the breakdown above it can be seen that there's some initial time to establish a connection - this is typically a one off though if doing lots of requests in quick succession and also some latency based on the distance from caller to callee, e.g. a browser in the UK to Frankfurt might 15ms round trip or 140ms to LA.
+It can be seen that there's some initial time to establish a connection - this is typically a one off though if doing lots of requests in quick succession and also some latency based on the distance from caller to callee, e.g. a browser in the UK to Frankfurt might 15ms round trip or 140ms to LA.
 This can be approximated where the server location is known  but everything happening on the server is shown in dark because this is a black box to the user of the service or API.

 To get to an energy consumption then
 <a href="https://docs.google.com/spreadsheets/d/1DqYgQnEDLQVQm5acMAhLgHLD8xXCG9BIrk-_Nv6jF3k/edit#gid=224728652">Teads AWS Estimation numbers</a> suggest that a typical vCPU plus memory is in the region of 10-15W when at 50-75% utilisation which can then be applied to the server part of the request time of 85ms above.